 - Easy fold-up for travel

 This mask is ideal for those who snorkel and travel a lot, as it folds up and clicks shut to allow ease of travel.
-There is a detachable camera mount included on the mask, a 180-degree vision field, fantastic views, and a flat lens for better overall visibility.
+A detachable camera mount is included on the mask, a 180-degree vision field, fantastic views, and a flat lens for better overall visibility.
 With anti-fogging technology, you can see everything in front of you, and there is a mechanism on the top to stop water from getting into the mask when submerged.
-The mask is comfortable and easy to adjust and is available in S/M and L/XL.
+The mask is comfortable, easy to adjust, and available in S/M and L/XL.

 - Available in two sizes

 - It has a camera insert on the top

 - Water is unable to get into the mask thanks to the mechanism at the top section